Is Trump Helping or Hurting the Gig Economy?

 So a former newspaper journalist who currently works as a freelance writer has to significantly lower his hourly rate to compete for online gigs.
 For him, it means offshore competitors using half-baked AI algorithms enter in a few keywords and sell largely unintelligible blog posts on Fiverr.
 They aren’t English literate and have no experience serving in US markets, but they’re succeeded in lowering with a writer gets paid for quality content.

 Now when it comes to a task like data entry, it may makes sense to hire someone who can do the work just as well as a US worker for less money.
-But when it comes to US jobs like inside sales, content marketing, demand generation or training and development related jobs, you’d think that understanding US culture would be a prerequisite for success.
+But when it comes to US jobs like inside sales, content marketing agencies, demand generation or training and development related jobs, you’d think that understanding US culture would be a prerequisite for success.

 It’s hard enough to communicate to Americans even if you don’t get the subtle cultural cues that are ingrained in western culture.
 That subtext isn’t easy to glean from a freelancer’s online profile on Guru.com.